MadeleineMcDougall/academic-kickstart/content/home/projects.md

 Introduction

-This project will be using Aris to lead users on a journey through downtown Ottawa to Parliament while exploring the history of political walks, marches, and runs in Canada.
+This project will be using Aris to lead users on a journey through downtown Ottawa to Parliament while exploring the history of political walks in Ottawa.
 My process has largely been one of trial and error.
 I started out with a basic idea of what I wanted the user to experience: a progressive exploration of downtown Ottawa through repositories of historical information that allows the user to discover hidden narratives.
 My project has undergone a lot of change over the course of this semester.
 It did not start out as an exploration of political walks in Ottawa.
 Originally, I wanted to achieve this through a game centering on the assassination of D’Arcy McGee.

 Concept